Jasper Johns: A Retrospective 1996-January 21, 1997.

 They did not all live in vain, those American sculptors of a century ago.
 They did not all fall off the cliffs on the path to Interlaken, like Roderick Hudson (or die like Longfellow’s inexplicable banner-bearing youth).
 They survived Europe and they survived those Alps and they came triumphantly back.
 Masters of skills acquired in Paris and Rome, they returned to a country which looked to them to provide—what they were only too eager to supply—public expressions of spiritual values, the spiritual values of the state.
 Roderick, Henry James tells us, nearly swamped the gondola with the violence of his response when he perceived “that the only thing worth living for was to make a colossal bronze and set it aloft in the light of a public square.”
 His historical contemporaries felt much the same.

-Their successes, it has been noted, were fewer on the private side.
-“I mean to do the Morning,” says Roderick; “I mean to do the Night!
+Their successes, it has been noted, were fewer on the private side.1 They could not insinuate too much of their marmoreal idealism into people’s actual homes.
+They were public artists, which was just as well when there were so many public commissions, so many squares to be filled, so many federal buildings to be adorned, so many dead heroes queuing up for commemoration.
+They needed all the moral ear-nestness they could lay their hands on, for such earnestness, we are told, was considered “the very foundation of artistic conscience.”2 “I mean to do the Morning,” says Roderick; “I mean to do the Night!
 I mean to do the Ocean and the Mountains; the Moon and the West Wind.
 I mean to make a magnificent statue of America!”

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.